Sabrinas Organizing

 Tip: To keep the clutter at bay, you can also transform a large or small closet into a place to store games and other larger toys.
 In the image above, I found that just labeling every box and rearranging the content on the shelves helped this client.
 She was even able to close the doors when the kids weren't in the room.
 It was a win-win for the entire family.

-Having zones in your playroom like dress-up, playing house, and Barbie world, allows kids to get emerged in the pretend play experience.
-My kids loved it when they had all their things around them in this area.
+Having zones in your playroom, like dress-up, playing house, and Barbie world, allows kids to immerse themselves in the pretend play experience.
+My kids loved it when they had everything around them in this area.
 For larger toys, set up an area of the playroom for them.
 I find it is better to have a corner used for these types of items.
-If it is an outside toy, see if you can store it in the garage or shed or even the backyard instead of inside the house.
-Below are pretend play organizers I found on Amazon (affiliate).
+If it is an outside toy, see if you can store it in the garage (Affiliate Link) or shed (Affiliate Link) or even the backyard instead of inside the house.

-I hope these tips help you make a beautiful playroom for your kids and they spend many hours using their imagination in it.
-I would love to hear from you on how your playroom organization is going, and if you encounter any issues or have any tips, feel free to share them in the comments below.
+I hope these tips help you create a beautiful playroom for your kids, where they can spend many hours using their imagination.
+I would love to hear from you on how your playroom organization is going.
+If you encounter any issues or have any tips, feel free to share them in the comments below.

 Organizing Kids Playroom for Good